Thank You in French: 10 Ways to Give Thanks Like a Local

 You can use the same constructions with merci.

 The main difference between this phrase and the earlier ones is that avec tous mes remerciements is formal.
 It’s often used at the end of a formal French email or letter.
+For instance:

 J’ai entendu de votre organization d’un ami.
 Je voudrais aider les SDF et mon ami a dit que vous avez besoin de plus de bénévoles.
 Je m’intéresse à cette opportunité.
 Quelle sorte de travail est-ce qu’on ferait?